Teacher Training 300-hours Advanced Curriculum

 Founder and Director

-Each Advanced Yoga Teacher Training 100-hour module is fully inclusive of the training program, all practical sessions and lectures, as well as the full facilities of Samahita Retreat, accommodation of your choice, and all buffet meals and drinks.
+Each Advanced Yoga Teacher Training 100-hour module is fully inclusive of the training program, all practical sessions and lectures, as well as the full facilities of Samahita Retreat, guest rooms of your choice, and all buffet meals and drinks.

 Take your next step and continue your education